 Security of the residence halls is the responsibility of all residents.
 Students must refrain from propping open outside doors, loaning keys to others, forcing entry into doors, tampering with doors/locking systems, tailgating into the building, or gaining or providing access into the residence hall via non-authorized means.
-Students that engage in unauthorized entry into college housing, compromise the safety of themselves and the residents in college housing and will go through the disciplinary process and may be responsible for paying the cost of repairs, labor, etc. in order to take the necessary step to re-secure the residence hall/college housing.
-Also, propping open fire doors inside the hallways is prohibited.
+Students that engage in unauthorized entry into college housing, compromises the safety of themselves and the residents in college housing and will be go through disciplinary process and may be responsible for paying the cost of repairs, labor, etc. in order to take the necessary step to resecure the residence hall/college housing.
+Also, propping open of the fire doors inside the hallways is prohibited.